A Discussion on Race, Social Justice & Equity

 In 2015, Akala and his manager Chanelle Newman co-founded Immovable Limited, a creative publishing hub which produces creative content across music, books and TV.
 Immovable's latest production, 'The Ruins of Empires' is an adaptation of Akala's graphic novel / epic poem of the same name - combining Hip Hop poetry and emerging technology, this innovative production blends both traditional and game engine animation with motion capture techniques and wearable technology, further pushing the envelope of the global Hip Hop art form.

-NATIVES, Akala's 2018 published memoir is already a Sunday Times best-seller, having sold over 200,000+ copies worldwide.
+NATIVES, Akala's 2018 published memoir is a Sunday Times best-seller, having sold over 200,000+ copies worldwide.
+The memoir is now being adapted into a documentary series on BBC.
 Combined with being awarded an honorary Doctorate by Oxford Brookes University and the University of Brighton, Akala has gained a reputation as one of the most dynamic and articulate talents in the UK.